irshadshalu/venlow-dev-blog/content/blog/venlow-whatsapp-update/index.md

 As a result, Venlow won't be useful to post HD statuses on WhatsApp anymore.
 I know many of you use Venlow regularly to improve the quality of stories that you share on WhatsApp.
 It is very unfortunate that they have made this decision.

+I want to thank each and every one of you for the generous feedback which motivated me to improve Venlow over time.

 ### So I can't use Venlow to post WhatsApp statuses anymore?

 If you're on an older version of WhatsApp, then you can post videos without losing quality as it used to be.
 If you're on the recent versions of WhatsApp, it will work only for some very low values of the bitrate and resolution which again doesn't help with the quality.